timjogorman/RicherEventDescription/guidelines.md

 be temporally ordered without the annotator's help.

-### ACTUAL or UNCertain EVENTs should never be linked to HYPOTHETICAL
+### GENERIC events should only link to other GENERICS, HYPOTHETICAL to other HYPOTHETICALs
-or GENERIC EVENTs, and vice versa.

-This may seem quite specific, but HYPOTHETICAL and GENERIC EVENTs aren't really on the same timeline as other EVENTs dealing with the patient's actual care.
-Because of this, it can be quite tricky to link them to the overall timeline, and we need to take care to avoid having non-real EVENTs showing up on patient timelines.
+HYPOTHETICAL and GENERIC EVENTs aren't really on the same timeline as other EVENTs in the discourse.
+Because of this, it can be quite tricky to link them to the overall timeline, and we need to take care to avoid having non-real EVENTs showing up on a timeline.
 To avoid the complications and potential broken relations when non-real EVENTs are pruned from timelines, ACTUAL or UNCertain EVENTs should never be linked to HYPOTHETICAL or GENERIC EVENTs, and vice versa.
 In this